Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 let port = get_env_variable("LISTEN_PORT").unwrap();
 ```

+Similar, right?

 ### Imports, optionals and argument labels

 `import` syntax was probably the first thing I felt weird about.
 It's like a "recursive glob import".
-In Rust, you need to be very specific about what you wanna use in your module, but here you import a package at the top of the file, and **you get to use all** (public) stuff from that package!
+In Rust, you need to be very specific about what you want in your module, but here you import a package at the top of the file, and **you get to use all** (public) stuff from that package!
 This means, if we'd imported multiple libs, then it's hard to know (without an IDE) where some item (type / function / whatever) is from - not to mention that we also need to `grep` the item in that lib to find wherever it's located.

 In order to reduce the burden, Swift devs arrange their modules in such a way that they're self-explanatory.
 An example would be Vapor's [PostgreSQL driver lib](https://github.com/vapor/postgresql).
-There, we have [`PostgreSQLConnection` type in its own module](https://github.com/vapor/postgresql/blob/92881d8b29b7fef572b0d3d56b71527e8a4baeca/Sources/PostgreSQL/Connection/PostgreSQLConnection.swift), but then we have [a number of `PostgreSQLConnection+Foo.swift` files](https://github.com/vapor/postgresql/tree/92881d8b29b7fef572b0d3d56b71527e8a4baeca/Sources/PostgreSQL/Connection) that contain additional implementations for that type related to some behavior `"Foo"` (in a different module).
+There, we have [`PostgreSQLConnection` type in its own module](https://github.com/vapor/postgresql/blob/92881d8b29b7fef572b0d3d56b71527e8a4baeca/Sources/PostgreSQL/Connection/PostgreSQLConnection.swift), but then we also have [a number of `PostgreSQLConnection+Foo.swift` files](https://github.com/vapor/postgresql/tree/92881d8b29b7fef572b0d3d56b71527e8a4baeca/Sources/PostgreSQL/Connection) that contain additional implementations for that type related to some behavior "Foo" (in different modules).

 Then, there are the optionals.
 In Rust, `Option` is [just like any other enum]((https://doc.rust-lang.org/std/option/enum.Option.html)), which means `None` is just another value.
 In Swift, even though [`Optional` is an enum](https://github.com/apple/swift/blob/0d4a5853bf665eb860ad19a16048664899c6cce3/stdlib/public/core/Optional.swift#L122), it's baked into the compiler such that `?` operator (in suffix) represents an optional type, which means `nil` is a special value to indicate nothing.
 As a result of this, unwrapping an optional can be as simple as using another (exclamation `!`) operator.